Livestock News

 “The dog had screwworms between its toes,” he said.
 “It’s a clear example of how easily they can spread.”

-Another control issue, Thrasher notes, is that the Darién Gap, which was once an excellent stopgap for screwworms with dense jungles, “Is now a super highway for migrants.
-And, there are thousands of people tromping through that jungle every day now, and people can bring it too,” he explained.
+Another control issue, Thrasher noted, is that the Darién Gap, which was once an excellent stopgap for screwworms with dense jungles, “is now a super highway for migrants.
+And, there are thousands of people tromping through that jungle every day now, and people can bring it too.”

-In December, the USDA’s Animal and Plant Health Inspection Service allocated $165 million in emergency funding to address the threat.
-These funds support surveillance, animal health checkpoints, and cooperative programs with Mexico and Central America to reestablish biological barriers.
+In December, the USDA’s Animal and Plant Health Inspection Service released $165 million of emergency funding to fight the threat.
+The funds support surveillance, animal health checkpoints, and cooperative programs with Mexico and Central America to rebuild biological barriers.

 Veterinary vigilance remains the first line of defense.
 Infestations are identified through close inspection of wounds, which show drainage, discharge, and the presence of larvae.
-The distinctive odor of necrotic tissue often signals advanced cases.
-Producers and pet owners are urged to report any suspected cases immediately to state or federal authorities.
+The odour of necrotic tissue typically denotes advanced infestations.
+Owners and producers are asked to report suspected cases to state or federal authorities at once.

-Dr. Kathy Simmons, chief veterinarian for the National Cattlemen’s Beef Association, emphasized the importance of early detection in containing outbreaks.
-Veterinarians play a critical role in protecting livestock and wildlife.
+National Cattlemen’s Beef Association chief veterinarian Dr. Kathy Simmons highlighted the importance of early detection in maintaining outbreaks in check.
+Veterinarians have a critical role to play in protecting livestock and wildlife.

 “Although we haven’t confirmed any New World screwworms in the United States, we need you to be on high alert.
 New World screwworms have orange eyes, a metallic blue or green body, and three dark stripes across their backs.
 If you see any suspicious flies, please alert your local veterinarian, extension agent, or contact USDA-APHIS Veterinary Services,” wrote Kim Brackett, the Policy Division Chair of the National Cattlemen’s Beef Association.